cpuguy83/blog/_posts/2017-10-14-containerd-deep-dive-intro.md

 #### Images

-The image service provides access to the images stored in containerD.
+The image service provides access to the images stored in containerd.
 An image is really just metadata with references to the content stored in the content store.

 #### Containers

-The container service provides access to the containers in containerD.
+The container service provides access to the containers in containerd.
 Unlike Docker, a container is just a metadata object.
 If you create a container, you are only creating metadata.
 A `Container` is a parent of a `Task`